strcoin/starcoin/README.md

 StarCoin - a decendent of Novacoin/PPCoin with Pow/PoS.
 It combines the great features from Luckycoin (random blocks) and Florincoin (transaction message).
 It is the first PoW/PoS coin supporting random blocks.

+Version 1.7.0

+After the time-wrap bug hit Starcoin at block 777855 again and finally stoped the network from producing new blocks the following changes to the protocol were implemented:

+1) The ActualSpacing is bound by 2 seconds and TargetTimespan, i.e. 15 minutes
+2) The PoW/PoS ratio is set to 1:3 (compare to the original one 1:12) to allow more PoW blocks as anyway for the last half of year the PoS was already broken.
+3) The block trust scoring algorithm changed to target 3 PoW blocks among past 12 blocks.

+Release Notes:

+The Windows binary provided is native Win64 application cross-built using linux mingw64 environment.
+It is built with BerkeleyDB 4.8.30 and openssl-1.0.1g.
+The builtin CPU miner in above mentioned build should not work due to some incompatibility between mingw64 and original scrypt implementation.
+Though, mingw32 version should work just fine.
+Feel free to build one if you need this functionality.

 The official website is: www.starcoin.info